willhk10/RobotArm/README.md

 <img src="RevisedSmallerArm.jpg" width="200px" height="400px"/>  <img src="RevisedLargerArm.jpg" width="200px" height="500px"/>
 <img src="RevisedLeg.jpg" width="600px" />

-# Week8
+# Week9
 ## 5.3.21
 ## Progress made -

-* When attempting to print our lower arm on Monday the 3rd, we encountered an error.
-When inserting our arm into GrabCAD in order to 3d print it, we realized it was too long and it would be unable to print.
+* When attempting to print our lower arm on Monday May 3rd, we encountered an error.
+When inserting our arm into GrabCAD in order to 3D print it, we realized it was too long and would be unable to print.
 In order to fix this we broke the arm into two pieces, making the piece that held the counterweight a seperate part.
-* Added a friction fit leg piece in order to better stabalize our arm.
+* Added friction fit feet pieces to the bottom of the legs in order to better stabilize our model.
-* Removed cross sections trusses in order to streamline the printing process.
+* Removed cross sections trusses on our arms in order to streamline the printing process.

 # [BACK TO TOP](#RobotArm)